aCupOfHotJava/Ethics_Dashboard_1/README.md

 >What are we using for the backend:

-    The backend will be built using python/Django as the framework since it is easy to use and learn which would allow our back end development to be simple, yet       effective and dynamic.
+    The backend will be built using python/Django as the framework since it is flexible and easy to use and learn which would allow our back end development to be simple, yet       effective and dynamic.
     Django would also be best as it may allow us to implement some artificial intelligence or machine learning feature either for the current project or in the         future.
     Using python will also make the project very easy to maintain for the future evolutions of the project.